SkygearIO/features/features/270-next-skycli/commands.md

 Verify the given domain, if the verification fails.
 Will show the verification instructions again.

-(Single deployment version) After verification success.
+After verification success.
 The domain will be usable immediately with letsencrypt ssl.

-(Immutable deployment version) After verification success.
-The domain will point the to current active version deployment by default.
-We can point domain to specific deployment by `skycli domain set-alias [CUSTOM_DOMAIN] [CF_VERSION_HASH]`.

 ### skycli domain update

 `skycli domain update [CUSTOM_DOMAIN] --key=[KEY_FILE] --cert=[CERT_FILE] --use-letsencrypt`

-Update domain tls certificates.
+Setup or update domain tls certificates.
 Cert and key should be PEM-encoded X.509, RSA (2048) key.
 Key and cert need to be provided at the same time.

 #### Flags